Texas Roadhouse Chicken Critters

 Total Time 40 minutes

-Texas Roadhouse Chicken Critters (Copycat) are a real deal recipe for tasty chicken tenders soaked in buttermilk, fried golden brown in a seasoned batter!
+Texas Roadhouse Chicken Critters (Copycat) are tasty chicken tenders soaked in buttermilk and fried to a golden brown in a seasoned batter!

 There’s no doubt that some of Texas Roadhouse’s best dishes are their fried foods!
 From Rattlesnake Bites to these Chicken Critters, people love dunk-able finger foods.
 Find other fried appetizer favorites in this Copycat Recipes catalog.